benduncan/sha-benchmark-avx-simd-native/README.md

 ## Benchmarking

 For benchmarking the utility is available to run on both amd64 (x86) and ARM.
+The benchmarking is isolated to a single core for gathering performance metrics.

 ```
 make benchmark